What are the latest funding news in the longevity market? (May 2026)

 Why did they raise?

-Junevity raised to advance its lead candidate JUN_01 through IND-enabling work and toward its first-in-human clinical studies, targeted for the second half of 2026.
+Junevity raised to advance JUN_01 through IND-enabling work and initial clinical studies.

 When was it?